zhuangpeixian/Peixian-Zhuang/index.md

 Journal of Healthcare Engineering,
 Journal of Computational Methods in Sciences and Engineering, etc.

+### Conference Technical Committees
+2022, 2021, 2020 and 2019 IEEE International Conference on Signal and Image Processing (<font color="red">2019 分会主席Session Chair for Image Processing II</font>, and TC member), 2022, 2021 and 2020 International Conference on Image and Graphics Processing (TC member), 2022 and 2021 International Conference on Virtual Reality (TPC member), 2021 International Conference on Electronics, Communications and Networks (TPC member), 2020 International Conference on Vision, Image and Signal Processing (TC member), 2020 International Conference on Medical Science and Biomedical Engineering (TPC member), 2020 International Conference on Computer Science and Electronics& Electrical Engineering (TC member), 2020 International Conference on Modern Management based on Big Data (TPC member), 2020 International Conference on Information Security and Privacy Protection (TC member), etc.

 ### Conference Reviewers
 2022 and 2021 AAAI Conference on Artificial Intelligence (AAAI)(人工智能领域顶级会议)(<font color="red">top 25% of Program
 Committee Members in 2021 AAAI</font>),